frmdstryr/kdev-zig/README.md

 ## Dependencies

-You must have zig 0.11.0+ installed somewhere where FindZig.cmake will find it (eg ".local/bin").
+You must have zig 0.12 dev installed somewhere where FindZig.cmake will find it (eg ".local/bin").

+# License

+It was forked from kdev-rust and borrows code from kdev-python so licensed under the GPL.